p-sto/presentations/python_under_the_hood_2020.md

 } PyObject;

 ```
-PyObjects acts as a interface.
+PyObject acts as a interface.

 source: